earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-05-text-editors-for-science-workflows.md

 ### How to Open an Existing File in Vim

-* Next, let’s open the `earth-analytics-test.txt` file that we just saved from vim.
+* Next, open the `earth-analytics-test.txt` file that we just saved from vim.

 To open an existing file, type `vim` followed by the name of the file.
 For example: